-Whether you’re brand-new to Japan’s national drink or have already developed a taste, searching out recommendations for the best sake will always expand your experience.
+Brand-new to Japan's national drink or already developed a taste?
+Finding recommendations for the best sake always expands the experience!

-In the guide below, we’ll take a look at some of the top-rated sake brands covering all of the main varieties of sake from affordable junmai to premium daijingo.
+In the guide below, we'll take a look at some of the top-rated sake brands.
+We'll cover all the main varieties of sake from affordable junmai to premium daijingo.

 Top sake recommendations